Sera-iso/Sera-iso/README.md

-👋 Hi, I’m Sera
+Hi, I’m Sera

-💻 When I am not coding you will find me:
+When I am not coding you will find me: 🍫, 🌍, 🧩

-  🍫 Eating Nutella (or any type of chocolate really...)
-  🌎 Travelling with my ❤️ (when pandemic is over... #StaySafe) 🧩 Solving puzzles (2000 pieces, crosswords, sudoku, ... any type of puzzle) ⚽️ Playing table kicker (I like to think I am good at it) 🌱 I’m currently learning Javascript and React
+🌱 I’m currently learning React

-📫 How to reach me: codewithsera on IG
+📫 You can follow my coding journey on codewithsera on IG

 <!---
 Sera-iso/Sera-iso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.